YasmineBB/cycle-changes-tracker/README.md

 - [Werkzeug](https://werkzeug.palletsprojects.com/en/2.1.x/) was used to create a password hash for the register user aspect of the programme with the data sent to a Google worksheet.
 - [Colorama](https://pypi.org/project/colorama/) was used to add colour to the text in the programme.
 - [Tabulate](https://pypi.org/project/tabulate/) was used to create the table that presents the users data.
+- *time* and *sys* libraries to create a typing effect for print and input statements.
+- *os* library to clear the screen between the introduction and the menu loading.
+- *datetime* module to take the date that the user inputs data to send to the menstrual_phase and other_phases worksheets.

 ## Testing